About

 We also run some store cattle, some of which go into our own meat business, Mill Cottage Meats.

-The last 2 years have truly been a whirlwind.
+The last few years have truly been a whirlwind.
 After only a few short months together we embarked on our first season calving, followed very closely by buying some breeding sheep, then a few more, then just a couple extra!
 An all of this during a global pandemic.
 The icing on the cake was purchasing 6 Mule ewes scanned in lamb with quadruplets!
 Then before we knew it we were silage making, harvesting, lambing and back round to calving!

 There truly is never a dull moment and were constantly getting one step closer to our ultimate goal - our own farm.